SitanHuang/AncientKingdomRemake/docs/Initial Planning/game.md

     - gov maintenance
     - unit maintenance
     - buildings maintenance
-- all production transfers (tile to provicial capital, provincial capital to capital, capitals back to tile for specific maintenance purposes) are entropic - losses to efficiencies due to travel
+- all upwards production transfers (tile to provicial capital, provincial capital to capital) are entropic - losses to efficiencies due to travel
-  - tiles/units/buildings without any connection to provincial/central capital
+  - tiles/units/buildings without any connection to provincial/national capital
     cannot contribute/consume anything

 - production decay????

 - Steps:
   1. Calculate travel weights map for A-star for each part
-  2. Transfer: tile to capital based on provID (may be central); must cache for each weight query; increases accumulated production
+  2. Transfer: tile to capital based on provID (may be national); must cache for each weight query; increases accumulated production
   3. Transfer: all levels of gov "tabs" execute; nearest radius to capital goes first, capital goes last
   4. each level of gov consumes governance maintenance

-  5. Transfer: buildings/units maintenance/creation in each tile consumes
-     accumulated production; province goes first, then central
+## Consumption System

+Tile-based (buildings):
+  - population governance and building maintenance are allotted as fix-rate per taxation cycle
+  - all tile expenses consume own production first, before provincial/national capitals

+Units:
+  - funded exclusively from controller (national and/or provincial) through pathfinding
+  - disbands a certain % when maintenance cannot be met

 ## Buildings